Nmap from Beginner to Advanced [Updated 2021]

 # nmap 192.168.1.1/24 –exclude file target.txt

-If you want to scan a specific port on the target machines (for example, if you want to scan the HTTP, FTP, and Telnet port only on the target computer), then you can use the Nmap command with the relevant parameter:
+If you want to scan a specific port on the target machines (for example, if you want to scan the HTTP, FTP and Telnet ports only on the target computer), then you can use the Nmap command with the relevant parameter:

-There are so many scanning techniques available on Nmap, including the TCP connect scanning method discussed earlier, so in this section, I will discuss the most popular scanning technique in detail.
+There are many scanning techniques available on Nmap, including the TCP connect scanning method discussed earlier.
+In this section, I will discuss the most popular scanning technique in detail.

-It is a basic scan, and it is also called half-open scanning because this technique allows Nmap to get information from the remote host without the complete TCP handshake process, Nmap sends SYN packets to the destination, but it does not create any sessions, As a result, the target computer can’t create any log of the interaction because no session was initiated, making this feature an advantage of the TCP SYN scan.
+This is a basic scan.
+It is also called half-open scanning because this technique allows Nmap to get information from the remote host without the complete TCP handshake process.
+Nmap sends SYN packets to the destination, but it does not create any sessions.
+As a result, the target computer can’t create any log of the interaction because no session was initiated, making this feature an advantage of the TCP SYN scan.

-If there is no scan type mentioned on the command, then avTCP SYN scan is used by default, but it requires the root/administrator privileged.
+If there is no scan type mentioned on the command, then avTCP SYN scan is used by default, but it requires the root/administrator privileges.